UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

     >
     > Example: `oc rsync {podname}:{path/to/directory} {destination/on/host} -c {container name}`

-Your database is now backed up onto your localhost at `/home/oshiftdatabasebackup`.
+Your database is now backed up onto your local client in `/home/oshiftdatabasebackup`.

 ## Restoring a database on OpenShift